padok-team/Padok-Stack/kubernetes/README.md

  - Deployment occured in the wrong namespace...
     -> Default is for Helm to install the Chart in the current namespace -> This can be overriden by using install / upgrade commands with the `--namespace` option
+ - Ingress never get any address, no HTTP load balancer is ever created...
+    -> The HTTP load balancer addon was disabled at the cluster level.
+    -> Enabling it resolved the problem
+    -> Terraform cluster_kube conf was updated so that the problem won't happen again

 Initial deployment:
  - helm install bam-stack-api